hstarmans/hexastorm_design/README.md

 <img src="./Images/freecadpic.jpg" align="center" width=70% height=70%>

 ## Status
-Current design will be tested in december 2024 and is intended to be available commercially.
+Design has been tested and is functional.

 ## Instruction Videos
 There are some videos on YouTube explaining the design in more details.